runpod/docs/docs/serverless/handlers/handler-concurrency.md

     request_rate = random.randint(20, 100)

-# Start the serverless function with the handler and concurrency modifier
+# Start the Serverless function with the handler and concurrency modifier
 runpod.serverless.start(
     {"handler": process_request, "concurrency_modifier": adjust_concurrency}
 )
 ```

-Using the `concurrency_modifier` in RunPod, serverless functions can efficiently handle multiple requests concurrently, optimizing resource usage and improving performance.
-This approach allows for scalable and responsive serverless applications.
+Using the `concurrency_modifier` in RunPod, Serverless functions can efficiently handle multiple requests concurrently, optimizing resource usage and improving performance.
+This approach allows for scalable and responsive Serverless applications.